 Tigray leader tells Ethiopian PM his people 'ready to die'

-ADDIS ABABA - The leader of Ethiopia's dissident Tigray region said Monday that his people were "ready to die" defending their homeland, rejecting Prime Minister Abiy Ahmed's ultimatum that they surrender within 72 hours.
+ADDIS ABABA - The leader of Ethiopia's dissident Tigray region has said that his people are "ready to die" defending their homeland, rejecting Prime Minister Abiy Ahmed's ultimatum that they surrender within 72 hours.

 But the TPLF's leader Debretsion Gebremichael said Abiy was trying to cover for setbacks his army had suffered against Tigrayan forces, and was issuing threats to buy time.

 "He doesn't understand who we are.
-We are people of principle and ready to die in defence of our right to administer our region," Debretsion told AFP via WhatsApp.
+We are people of principle and ready to die in defence of our right to administer our region," Debretsion told AFP via WhatsApp on Monday.

 A communications blackout in the region has made claims from both sides difficult to verify.